One way to show skill is with chopsticks. A common ability of the Old Master

 - The Karate Kid provides the page quote.

 - Subverted and Played for Laughs in the Jackie Chan remake of The Karate Kid.
-He swats a fly with a swatter, picks it up with chopsticks, then continues eating with said chopsticks, to which Dre remarks, "That's nasty."
+He looks like he's about to perform that feat, but instead takes out a swatter and swats the fly.
+He then picks the fly up with his chopsticks, then continues eating with said chopsticks, to which Dre remarks, "That's nasty."

 - Part of Po's training (and the first part to go well) in Kung Fu Panda involves fighting over the last dumpling with chopsticks.